 The Authority does not own or manage a municipal sanitary sewer system.
 The City of San Diego MWWD provides municipal sanitary sewer service to SAN.
-However, the Authority is responsible for those portions of the onsite sanitary sewer system that connect to the MWWD system.
+However, the Authority is responsible for those portions of the on-site sanitary sewer system that connect to the MWWD system.
 As a result, the Authority has implemented controls to prevent and eliminate infiltration of sewage from sanitary sewers into the storm drain systems, as required by Provision E.5.b.(1).(c).(iv) of the Municipal Permit.
 These controls are implemented through thorough routine inspection and preventive maintenance of the sanitary sewer system and inspection of the storm drain system.
-In general, these measures will also identify issues related to the municipal sanitary sewer system will be reported to and resolved in coordination with MWWD.
+In general, these measures will also identify issues related to the municipal sanitary sewer system operated by MWWD.
+Issues related to the municipal sanitary sewer system will be reported to and resolved in coordination with MWWD.
 FMD and ADC oversee a thorough programmed maintenance process for inspection, maintenance, repair, and upgrade of physical plant structures at SAN, including the sanitary sewer system.